Improve Your Vocabulary With 25 Different Ways to Say “Said”

-This is when we say that something is true but in a confident way.
+When we say that something is true but in a confident way, we affirm it.

-The meaning of this is when we say or accuse someone of doing something wrong, although they haven’t yet been proven guilty.
+This is when we say or accuse someone of doing something wrong, even though they have not yet been proven guilty.

-The robber had a blue jumper on, the eyewitness alleged.
+The eyewitness alleged that the robber had a blue jumper on.

 This is when something is made known in a public or formal way.

 The government has just announced that it will increase public spending next month.

 This can be a written or spoken statement that expresses an opinion about someone or something.